MyCryptoCheckout/wordpress/readme.txt

 If MyCryptoCheckout is unable to retrieve the account data for your domain, it's usually due to the MCC API server being blocked from connecting to your install.
 Check for:

+- Coming soon mode / plugins
-- Maintenance plugins
+- Maintenance mode / plugins
-- Password protection plugins
+- Password protection mode / plugins
+- Private site mode / plugins
 - Firewalls

 If after disabling the above plugins you still can't get it working, then contact us and we'll try to find the cause of the problem.